Lal017/area-51-app/README.md

     - Add appointments to google calendar
     - incorporate more images to make the UI more user friendly
     - try to embed the map instead of using an api key.
+    - send a notif to admin after 10 minutes if no tow driver has accepted a request